Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 23 November 2025 22.25.22 UTC
+- WIB: Minggu, 23 November 2025 23.32.36 UTC
-- WITA: Minggu, 23 November 2025 23.25.22 UTC
+- WITA: Senin, 24 November 2025 00.32.36 UTC
-- WIT: Senin, 24 November 2025 00.25.22 UTC
+- WIT: Senin, 24 November 2025 01.32.36 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

 Kategori: inspirational